jeremiemartinez/jeremiemartinez.github.com/_posts/2017-03-13-i18n-good-practices.md

 ### 10. Avoid reflexion and dynamically building keys

 Every time you use reflexion to dynamically generate keys, you lose the only way you had to find which locales are used and where.
 Moreover, if you use a shrinker that will remove unused strings from your final APK, these locales will be removed.
-Of course, Google provides a way to let him know thanks to the `keep.xml` files.
+Of course, Google provides a way to let it know thanks to the `keep.xml` files.
 In Trainline Europe app, we use this technique for keys sent by the server for carriers or discount cards.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>